gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 ]
 ```

-When compiling queries on [step 4](#4-compile-sourcing-queries) the toolkit will spread
+When compiling queries in [step 4](#4-compile-sourcing-queries), the toolkit will spread
-all of our fragments in both queries, so the shape of the node will be identical when
+all of your fragments in both queries, so the shape of the node will be identical when
 executing `LIST_POSTS` or `NODE_POST`.

-Next, let's modify `sourceNodes` in `gatsby-node.js`:
+Next, modify `sourceNodes` in `gatsby-node.js`:

 ```js
 exports.sourceNodes = async (gatsbyApi, pluginOptions) => {